chrissnead/Home_Value_Analysis/README.md

 ### 5. Predictive Model Flask

 The app.py file uses the pickle model output to predict home value of user inputs.
 We will use a dictionary to retrieve the zip code characteristics as the user input.
+We have have created a flask app both for a multilinear regression model and random forest regressor model.

 ### 6. Market Trend Analysis & Mapping